 Successful negotiations rely on building productive relationships with colleagues, clients, and business partners.
 Effective negotiation skills are invaluable, whether we use those skills to decide where to meet a colleague for coffee or to choose the right strategy to navigate a project.
 However, despite the importance and frequency of negotiations in the workplace, researchers lack a systematic understanding of the interpersonal relationships between negotiating parties.
 Can social exchange help to explain the dynamic nature of negotiations in the workplace?

-Assistant Professor A. J. Corner will develop and test a new scale for measuring the quality of social exchange relationships at different stages of the negotiation process.
+Assistant Professor A. J. Corner will develop and test a new scale for measuring the quality of social exchanges at different stages of the negotiation process.

 Seizing FinTech Opportunities in Converging Industries